- Department Overview

 * Our other primary activity is developing a data-stories website, where we host student analysis and interpretation of UM, MST, and MO data as a whole.

 In addition to CyberSpark, which your already have summarized, there are a number more.
-I am the "coach" for some of these competition teams.
+Dr. Patrick is the coach for some of these competition teams.

 * We participate in CCDC every year.
 This is the one I asked for you to pay for.
 The Collegiate Cyber Defense Competition provides institutions with an information assurance or computer security curriculum a controlled, competitive environment to assess their student's depth of understanding and operational competency in managing the challenges inherent in protecting a corporate network infrastructure and business information systems.
 CCDC competitions ask student teams to assume administrative and protective duties for an existing “commercial” network typically a small company with 50+ users, 7 to 10 servers, and common Internet services such as a web server, mail server, and e-commerce site.
 Each team begins the competition with an identical set of hardware and software and is scored on their ability to detect and respond to outside threats, maintain availability of existing services such as mail servers and web servers, respond to business requests such as the addition or removal of additional services, and balance security needs against business needs.
 Throughout the competition an automated scoring engine is used to verify the functionality and availability of each team’s services on a periodic basis and traffic generators continuously feed simulated user traffic into the competition network.
 A volunteer red team provides the “external threat” all Internet-based services face and allows the teams to match their defensive skills against live opponents. http://www.nationalccdc.org/